The #1 mistake people are making, when working with Photoshop is, not using layers.

 Opacity and Fill: You can use these functions to change the transparency on a selected layer, e.g. in order to make the subjacent layer shine through.

 Blending modes: By default, this is in “normal” mode but in the drop-down menu, you have lots of choices.
 The best way to find out what works is by trying it.
 The change you make will affect the selected layer.

 Delete: At the bottom of the panel you see the little basket where you can delete what doesn’t work.

 New Layer: The thing I use most is the create a new layer button.
 You can also drag an existing layer onto it, which will create a copy of your layer.
 I do this a lot when I am unsure about an element or the adjustments I made to it.
 I make a copy, try something different and then check visibility on and off to see what works better.

-New Adjustment layer: Select a layer and click new adjustment layer.
+New Adjustment layer: Select a layer and click ‘new adjustment layer’.
 This will open a layer to make adjustments like color correction, balance, or contrast just for this one layer.
-Can easily be removed if something goes wrong.
+It can easily be removed if something goes wrong.

 Wow!
-Hope you stuck to the end.
+I hope you stuck to the end.
 I know at first this looks very complex but after trying it out yourself, I am sure you will adapt quickly.
 Just remember the most important: Before every move, you make in Photoshop, hit the new layer button!

 If this post was helpful, I would appreciate if you share it with your friends.
 Interested in learning more about Photoshop?
 Read my post about resizing images for print and web.

 brand stylist, content creator, and creative rebel, dedicated to inspire you to build a life on your terms.
 Let me take you on a journey to less stuff and more creativity.